 Lightning never strikes the same place twice

-Lightning frequently strikes the same location multiple times, often during the same storm.
-Tall conductors like the Empire State Building are struck approximately 25 times per year.
-The saying is a metaphor, not a fact of physics.
+Lightning frequently strikes the same location multiple times, often repeatedly during a single storm.
+Tall structures such as the Empire State Building are struck roughly 25 times per year.
+The old saying is a figure of speech about rare fortune, not an accurate statement of atmospheric physics.

 What we know